GeotrekCE/Geotrek-admin/docs/troubleshooting.rst

 Geotrek-admin logs are stored in ``/opt/geotrek-admin/var/log/geotrek.log`` file.

-But if Geotrek-admin does not start, take a look to systemd logs for each of the 3 Geotrek-admin services (user web interface, API and asynchronous tasks):
+But if Geotrek-admin does not start, take a look at systemd logs for each of the 3 Geotrek-admin services (user web interface, API and asynchronous tasks):

 ::